fbpx

 This ancient fort defended the critical Columbia River waterway from the Civil War through WWII.
 Today, you can take a self-guided tour of the batteries and other abandoned buildings or take a guided underground tour.
 Be sure to contact the Friends of Fort Stevens State Park to make a reservation first and to ensure that tours are running.

 While in the area, head over to the Astoria Column.
 The 125-foot-tall tower is the last of 12 historical markers commemorating the country’s westward expansion.
-The murals on Astoria Column were designed to depict the history of Astoria and were created by renowned artist, Attilio Pusterla who was experienced in sgraffito painting, an etching technique.
+The murals on Astoria Column were designed to depict the history of Astoria and were created by renowned artist, Attilio Pusterla.
+Pusterla was experienced in sgraffito painting, an etching technique.

-Once you’re done tracing the history of Oregon up the length of the column head inside where 164 stairs will take you to the top and a narrow metal balcony.
+Once you’re done tracing the history of Oregon up the length of the column, head inside where 164 stairs will take you to the top and a narrow metal balcony.
 Here, you’ll enjoy views of the Columbia River and surrounding mountains.

 Astoria Column